-A young and rich bourgeoise girl saves the life of a young writer from the suicide, and then they became lovers.
+A young and rich bourgeoise girl saves the life of a young writer from suicide.
+After that they became lovers.
 Unfortunately, he is not a loyal man humiliating her several times.
-Some scenes are filmed into the Saint Gargano Abbey near Siena.
+Some scenes are filmed in Saint Galgano Abbey, near Siena.

 Eight and a Half, 1963

 Director: Federico Fellini

 The master of the Italian Movie Federico Fellini, with Eight and Half, tells the story of a director who is spending his holiday in Chianciano Terme.
 He works in a new movie.
 While the production crew asks for news about the next movie, his creativity dried out.
 Both professional and personal life give him problems and he starts to have a middle-age crisis.

 Romeo and Juliet, 1968

 Director: Franco Zeffirelli

-The famous tragedy by Shakespeare has been directed by Franco Zeffirelli.
-The set for the courtyard and the interior of the palace of Capulet Mansion is the Palazzo Piccolomini in Pienza.
+The famous Shakespeare tragedy has been directed by Franco Zeffirelli.
+The set for the scenes in the courtyard and the interior of the palace of Capulet Mansion is the Palazzo Piccolomini in Pienza.
 The main square of Pienza is also the location for the ball with Mercutio, Benvolio, and Romeo.

 Brother Sun, Sister Moon, 1972

 Director: Franco Zeffirelli

 The history of Saint Francis, and how he changes his personality after he came back from the war against Perugia.
 The locations are San Gimignano and the Fortress of Montalcino.

 Director: Brian De Palma

 A rich man, obsessed with the guilt for the death of his wife and daughter, go back to Florence, the place where his love story with the dear departed wife started.
 Here, he found the love for the second time with a mysterious woman.

 The Meadow, 1979

 Director: Paolo and Vittorio Taviani

-The movie is set in San Gimignano and tells about the fall of the idealism of the young generation.
+The movie is set in San Gimignano.
+It tells about the fall of the idealism of the young generation.

 Director: Andrey Tarkovsky

 Bagno Vignoni is the location for the movie of the Russian director, which presents the theme of the nostalgia of an expatriate Soviet poet.
 In the movie, it is possible seeing some Piero Della Francesca frescoes and a beautiful convent in Tuscany.

 A room with a view, 1985